keeweb/kdbxweb/README.md

 KdbxWeb is a high-performance javascript library for reading/writing KeePass v2 databases (kdbx) in node.js or browser.

+# Alpha Version

+Not production-ready, the project is under development

 ## Features

 - runs in browser or node.js